Skip to Main Content

 Benefits of open data and data reuse

-• Contributes to attaining several SDGs.
+• contribute to attaining several SDGs,

 More information about the benefits of open data, see: